As part of my work, I speak with many PMO leaders and the most common complaint I hear is, “We have too many projects!”

 Why do you have too many projects?

 Every company has a project prioritization process.
 Sometimes it’s pretty informal, other times it’s very formal.
-But formal doesn’t equal effective.
+But formal is not the same as effective.

 You can have a very formal process, one that involves lots of Powerpoint slides, spreadsheets or even your PPM system’s prioritization module, one that involves the whole executive team in off-site meetings but that process can still get it badly wrong.